 The Company in its sole discretion shall have the right, but not the obligation, to redeem early (each, an "Optional Redemption") a portion or all amounts outstanding under the Promissory Notes, provided that the Company provides Yorkville with at least three scheduled trading days' prior written notice (each, a "Redemption Notice") of its desire to exercise an Optional Redemption.
 Each Redemption Notice will be irrevocable and will specify the date for the Optional Redemption (each, a "Redemption Date"), the outstanding principal of the Promissory Notes to be redeemed, and the Redemption Amount applicable to such principal.
-With respect to any Redemption Notice, the "Redemption Amount" will be an amount equal to the outstanding principal actually being redeemed by the Company (after giving effect to any conversions with a conversion date prior to the relevant Redemption Date) on the relevant Redemption Date, plus a premium of 12% of such principal (the "Payment Premium"), plus all accrued and unpaid interest on such principal being redeemed by the Company.
-In addition, if an Amortization Event (as defined in the Promissory Notes) occurs, then the Company shall be required to make monthly payments in an amount equal to the Amortization Principal Amount (as defined in the Promissory Notes), or the outstanding principal if less than such amount, plus the Payment Premium, plus all accrued and unpaid interest on the principal amount being paid.
+With respect to any Redemption Notice, the "Redemption Amount" will be an amount equal to the outstanding principal actually being redeemed by the Company (after giving effect to any conversions with a conversion date prior to the relevant Redemption Date) on the relevant Redemption Date, plus a premium of 12% of such principal (the "Payment Premium"), plus all accrued and unpaid interest on such principal being redeemed by the Company shall be required to make monthly payments in an amount equal to the Amortization Principal Amount (as defined in the Promissory Notes), or the outstanding principal if less than such amount, plus the Payment Premium, plus all accrued and unpaid interest on the principal amount being paid.